Eat the Rich (film): Reception

 The film performed poorly at the box office, taking $200,723 across 4 screens in the USA.

 Channel 4 were disappointed with the returns on the film and shelved another Richardson project, Five Go To Hell.

-Critics were mixed in their opinions on the film.
+On Rotten Tomatoes the film has a score of 36% based on reviews from 11 critics.

 Hal Hinson writing in The Washington Post gave it a lukewarm review, writing "The punk jaggedness they bring to their derivations is the only hint of originality, but this, too, seems a little staid.
 It feels like punk on the downward swing, after most of its rude energy has dissipated."
-However Vincent Canby in The New York Times was more favourable and drew comparisons to "an upscale John Waters satire" and "Jean-Luc Godard's pre-Maoist period."
+Vincent Canby of The New York Times gave it a positive review and drew comparisons to "an upscale John Waters satire" and "Jean-Luc Godard's pre-Maoist period."
+Another Washington Post reviewer, Desson Howe, also compared the film with Waters's work, albeit more negatively, saying it was "a forced-feeding of a comedy that's tough to swallow" that "has all the tastelessness of, say, a John Waters film, but none of its subtle graces."

 In January 1988 the film was one of those attacked for its critique of Thatcherite society by University of Oxford historian Norman Stone, which he condemned in The Sunday Times as being "worthless and insulting" and "riddled with left wing bias".

 Eat The Rich featured at #49 in Time Out London's list of "Cinema's 50 greatest flops, follies and failures."